-To make the hair's shadow, Copy the hair shape (CMD + C) and Paste in Back (CMD + B).
-Move it down by SHIFT-dragging.
+To make the hair's shadow, Copy the hair shape (Control-C) and Paste in Back (Control-B).
+Move it down by Shift-dragging.
 Fill it with a darker blue color (R=66, G=146, B=169).

-The top right corner of the shadow is still showing.
-To hide this, Direct Select (A) the top right point and move it to the left.
+The top-right corner of the shadow is still showing.
+To hide this, Direct Select (A) the top -right point and move it to the left.

 Place the belly below the face.

-Place it in lower portion of belly.
+Place it in the lower portion of the belly.

-7. Give Your Character Some Simple Arms
+7. How to Give Your Character Some Simple Arms

 Let's give it some arms.
-We will use the Pen Tool (P) and Width Tool (SHIFT + W) to do this.
+We will use the Pen Tool (P) and Width Tool (Shift-W) to do this.
 Start off by drawing a simple curved line with the Pen Tool (P) as shown below.
-Give it a white Stroke with 3pt Weight and Round Cap.
+Give it a white Stroke with 3 pt Weight and Round Cap.

-With the line selected, select the Width Tool (SHIFT + W).
-Enlarge the top point to about 26px and the bottom point to about 40px.
+With the line selected, select the Width Tool (Shift-W).
+Enlarge the top point to about 26 px and the bottom point to about 40 px.

 To turn this into a shape, select the line and go to Object > Path > Outline Stroke.

-Create the arm's shadow like we did earlier for the hair.
-Copy the arm (CMD + C) and Paste in Back (CMD + B).
-SHIFT-drag it down and fill with a gray color (R=109, G=110, B=112).
-Set Opacity to 80%.
+Create the arm's shadow, as we did earlier for the hair.
+Copy the arm (Control-C) and Paste in Back (Control-B).
+Shift-drag it down and fill it with a gray color (R=109, G=110, B=112).
+Set the Opacity to 80%.